Loading Map....

 Programme For The Day

-Introduction.
-Presentation and discussion on William Morris’s views on well-being, private property, technology, work, the economy and the instinct for freedom
+Introduction – Presentation and discussion on William Morris’s views on well-being, private property, technology, work, the economy and the instinct for freedom (John Blewitt)

 The well-being economy in a global context.
-The values of systems thinking.
+The value of systems thinking.
 Tools for structural change.
 Politics of political ecology.
-Green democracy/Green revolution
+(Jenneth Parker/Ian Roderick)

-Workshop groups on different themes bringing together what is happening regionally identifying – food growing, cultural diversity, meaningful work, clean community energy, local economic development and decision making, ecological regeneration, sustainable finance, etc.
+Introduction to Discussion groups on different themes such as – food growing, cultural diversity, meaningful work, clean community energy, local economic development and decision making, ecological regeneration, sustainable finance, etc JP, JDB + IR

 16.30 Close